Saturday, October 31, 2009

 Spotted at the Chez Borepatch defensive perimeter.

 UPDATE 31 October 2009 18:37: This is a better picture, but not as scary.
-The lovely and politic Mrs. Borepatch thinks this is "in your face."
+Some may think this is "in your face."
 Me, I think that was the point ...

 The world doesn't often see someone like Charlie Daniels.